Ricochet (1991 film): Reception

 On review aggregation website Rotten Tomatoes, the film has a score of 75% based on 20 reviews, with an average rating of 5.9/10.
 On Metacritic, the film has a weighted average score of 49 based on 17 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 On IMDb the film attained a weighted rating of 6.2/10, leading to generally mixed reviews.

+On Letterboxd, ratings for the film overall were at 3.3/5 showing a mixed reception for the film.

 Gene Siskel and Roger Ebert gave the film two thumbs down on their show At the Movies, describing it as ridiculous, goofy, embarrassing, unsavory and distasteful but also stylish, ambitious and having some smart dialogue.

 Kevin Thomas from Los Angeles Times, noted that the film was "exploitation-picture violent" but "genuinely scary, suspenseful and disturbing in the best sense."

 Box office

 The movie had a modest box office.
-It premiered on October 4, 1991, making $4,831,181 in its opening weekend, 2nd behind The Fisher King, ending up grossing over $21 million in its theatrical run.
+It premiered on October 4, 1991, making $4,831,181 in its opening weekend, 2nd behind The Fisher King, ending up grossing over $21 million in its theatrical run, narrowly breaking even.